ociswap/radix-event-stream/README.md

     .unwrap();
 ```

+## Native events

+Radix also has a bunch of events that are built into the platform.
+For example, events are emitted on:
+- Entity metadata changes
+- Resource deposits/withdrawals
+- Resource minting/burning
+- Native pool deposits/withdrawals
+- And more...

+These events are also supported by this framework.
+In the context of this framework, they are referred to as "native" events.

+Each native event type can only have *one* handler, unlike custom events.
+The reason behind this is that it is less straightforward to identify these events, as their emitters can vary a lot, while custom components can only be emitted by the components we create.
+We hope Radix may add a more direct way to identify events, so that we'll be able to eliminate this inequality.

 # More info

 For more examples, please see the `/examples` directory, or ask us on telegram/discord if you have any specific questions!
 We'd be happy to help.